yuhyam95/meenos-menu/EMAIL_SETUP.md

 3. Check that the key is active in your Resend dashboard

 ### Domain verification error?
-The system uses `onboarding@resend.dev` by default, which is already verified by Resend.
-No additional domain setup required.
+The system uses `noreply@meenos.com`.
+Make sure you have verified the `meenos.com` domain in your Resend dashboard at [resend.com/domains](https://resend.com/domains).

 ## Benefits of Email Notifications